 Between 1973 and 1976 Mud were hardly ever out of the UK charts, notching up eleven top ten hits, including three number ones (Tiger Feet, Lonely This Christmas, and Oh Boy).
 But to find out more about the band behind the hits, we must take a trip to 1960s Surrey...

-Meanwhile, Les Gray was cultivating his liking for trad jazz playing trumpet in his own band, THE MOURNERS.
+Meanwhile, Les Gray was cultivating his liking for trad jazz playing trumpet in his own band, THE MOURNERS which included is younger brother Pete on drums.
 But gradually the Mourners began to play more and more rock and roll, until there came a day when they needed a lead guitarist - and in stepped Rob Davis.

-Eventually the Mourners changed their name to MUD and Ray left Remainder to join them.
-At this time, Les’s brother Pete was the drummer.
-In 1968 received an offer of a recording contract and the boys had to decide whether to become professional or not.
-Les, Rob and Ray were in favour, but Pete decided to leave to pursue a career as a draughtsman and Dave mount was brought in to replace him.
+In 1968 the boys had to decide whether to become professional or not.
+Les, Rob and Ray were in favour, but Pete decided to leave to pursue a career as a draughtsman so left the band.
+Dave Mount was brought in to replace him.

-The line up was now complete, and the boys played their first professional gig on 31st March 1968 at the Marquee Club, where they became a regular attraction.
+The line up was now complete, and the boys played their first professional gig on 31st March 1968 at the Marquee Club, where they became a regular attraction, supporting acts such as Terry Reid.

-MUD then switched to Philips releasing “Shangri-La” in 1969 and what was their closest to a hit first time around, “Jumping Jehosaphat” in 1970.
-Although “Jumping Jehosaphat” received a lot of airplay and got the name MUD known for a little while, the record failed to make the top thirty.
+Mud’s fourth single, Ldquo;Jumping Jehosaphat / Won’t Let It Go” was released on Friday, June 26, 1970.
+Although the single received a lot of airplay and got the name MUD known for a little while, the record failed to make the top thirty.

 By now MUD had been professional for three years and had still failed to make the big time.
 It was a frustrating time for the band, but they continued gigging all over the country.
 Then, in late 1972, they got the break they so desperately needed.

-Songwriter/Producer team Nicky Chinn and Mike Chapman, who had already had successes with the SWEET, were looking for a new band to write for and manage.
+Songwriter/Producer team Nicky Chinn and Mike Chapman, who had already had success with the SWEET, were looking for a new band to write for and manage.
 Les, Ray, Dave and Rob leaped at the opportunity and signed a contract with RAK records.
-They were given a new imaged, new suits and a new song written especially for them - “Crazy”.
+They were given a new imaged, new suits and a new song - “Crazy”.
 The single was released in January 1973 and got to number 12 in the UK charts.
 MUD had made it at last!

 “Crazy” and their next record “Hypnosis” were both based on a tango beat.
 MUD admit that they weren’t too keen on the idea at first and it was touch and go whether they would catch on.